Joao4569/ocean-basket-restaurant/README.md

 ## Validator Testing

-- Made use of the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/) for the CSS file and the official [W3C validator](https://validator.w3.org/) for all HTML file testing.
+- I Made use of the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/) for the CSS file and the official [W3C validator](https://validator.w3.org/) for all HTML file testing.
+- I made use of [PEP8 online checker](http://pep8online.com/) to validate all python code.

 ### Initial Validator Tests